 WHAT IS A BONUS DISPUTE?

-- What happens if an employee closes a sale, but the customer never actually pays for the product or service?
+- An employer withholds pay after an employee closes a sale, but the customer never pays for the product or service.

-- What if the bonus formula is based on meeting an annual target, but the formula is restructured at some point during the year?
+- Suppose the bonus formula gets based on meeting an annual target.
+What if the formula gets revised during the year?

 WHAT AN EMPLOYEE CAN DO IF THEIR EMPLOYER WITHHOLDS THEIR BONUS

-While an employer is not required to offer any bonuses, once an employer promises a bonus or has an existing bonus program, they may become obligated to pay employees who qualify for the bonus.
+While an employer is not required to offer any bonuses, once an employer promises a reward or has an existing bonus program, they may become obligated to pay employees who qualify.
 There are many factors to consider when it comes to your employer withholding bonuses, such as:

 - Contractual obligations